simonem/PhD_Thesis/research.md

 During twelve weeks spent at the MIT SENSEable City Lab I investigated the design and production of a tangible interface to promote user engagement and reflection about urban-mobility data under the supervision of professor Carlo Ratti.
 The work has been has been displayed to the public in two exhibitions: “Wave” currently held in Paris and “CNR Internet Festival” held in Pisa, Italy.\todo{these two paragraphs report on results. should be moved to another chapter?}

-### Innovation
+### Innovation and market research

-Innovation benchmark how innovation has influenced other roles
+During the late phase of the research, the innovativeness of the research performed has been evaluated and basis for a future commercialisation of results have been settled.
+To this end, I joined forces with NTNU Technology Transfer AS, a business facilitator affiliated with NTNU.
+I also cooperated with the NTNU School of Entrepreneurship [^es] evaluating the market potential for the technology tools developed.

-Besides academic research the work in this thesis is characterised by an innovation approach.
-I co-authored five *declaration of inventions* registered by NTNU Technology Transfer AS[^tto], an innovation facilitator affiliated with NTNU.
-The documents, formalising description and contributors for the inventions, poses the grounds for considering patenting and commercialising the research outcome of this PhD work.
+I co-authored five *declaration of inventions*.
+The documents, formalising description and contributors for the inventions, poses the grounds for considering patenting and commercialising research results.

 In order to asses the market value for the *inventions* I ran technology benchmarks reported in Appendix X\todo{should I add benchmarks and DOFIs in appendix?}.
-Benchmark results were also useful for selecting specific technologies and tools to be employed in the production of prototypes.
+Benchmark results were useful for selecting specific technologies and tools to be employed in the production of prototypes.
 I also met several representatives from the interests, showing research outcomes and demoing prototypes.
-Moreover I run technology benchmarks
+I took part in a design challenge at the MIT Media Lab.

 In November 2014 one of the invention won 150.00NOK (~22.000USD)  from NTNU Discovery [^discovery] fund to continue innovation work after the completion the PhD.